rebelsky/sams-assorted-musings-reflections/what-happened-michelle.md

 ---

+**_Postscript_**: A month from today will be two years.
+I have no idea what I'll do.
+I have no idea how I'll get through the day.
+At least it's not a teachng day.

+---

 [1] I recall one person asking, "What happened?" on her funeral memories page.
 That's a strange place to ask.

 [2] Is anyone else bothered by this design?
 While I like seeing my test results, I'd rather hear from my physician about them, rather than left to interpret them myself.
 When Michelle was still here, she'd tell me what they meant.
 Now?
 I'm left to guess.